SAT0sh7/SAT0sh7/README.md

 ---

 ## ~/ About

-🇧🇷 Based in Brazil
+system.location = Brazil

-💡 Passionate about technology and problem-solving
+system.focus = technology & problem-solving

-📚 Currently focused on building a strong foundation in programming
+system.status = building programming fundamentals

-I’m at the beginning of my developer journey, learning step by step and improving every day.
+ >I’m at the beginning of my developer journey, learning step by step and improving every day.
 My main focus right now is **Java** and core programming concepts.

 ---